baw/dojo-dom/README.md

 ## How do I contribute?

 We appreciate your interest!
 Please see the [Guidelines Repository](https://github.com/dojo/guidelines#readme) for the Contributing Guidelines and Style Guide.

-## Testing

-Test cases MUST be written using Intern using the Object test interface and Assert assertion interface.

-90% branch coverage MUST be provided for all code submitted to this repository, as reported by istanbul’s combined coverage results for all supported platforms.

 ## Licensing information

 © 2004–2015 Dojo Foundation & contributors.
 [New BSD](http://opensource.org/licenses/BSD-3-Clause) license.